matchoomeelah/matchoomeelah/README.md

 I've long dabbled in the world of tech, but have taken a deep dive into Software Engineering for the last 6 months as a student at App Academy.

-Each day I strive to learn something new so I can show you it on here just how cool the world is.
+Each day I put in the legwork so y'all can see just how cool the world is.

 <h3>Some of the tools I've used</h3>